 Neighborhood assets that support family life are inequitably distributed in New York-a product of past and present racist policies that allocate drastically fewer resources to communities of color, particularly Black communities, making them more susceptible to CPS contact.
-Research illustrates that the majority of Black children and families in the U.S. live in neighborhoods historically under-resourced as a legacy of intentional disinvestment, residential segregation, and environmental inequities.
-As scholar activist Dorothy Roberts notes in her influential book, Shattered Bonds: The Color of Child Welfare, "[m]ost children reported to the child welfare system are poor, and Black children are more likely to live in poverty than children of other groups."

-Additionally, intense state oversight and intervention of families by CPS not only negatively affects the parent-child relationship, it also "interferes with a community's ability to form healthy connections among its members and to participate fully in the democratic process, contradicting the vital role of families in fostering children's moral development free from state control."
-The likelihood of CPS intervention is highest for families in neighborhoods that lack meaningful access to community assets associated with child and family wellbeing.
+Research illustrates that the majority of Black children and families in the U.S. live in neighborhoods historically under-resourced as a legacy of intentional disinvestment, residential segregation, and environmental inequities.44 As scholar activist Dorothy Roberts notes in her influential book, Shattered Bonds: The Color of Child Welfare, "[m]ost children reported to the child welfare system are poor, and Black children are more likely to live in poverty than children of other groups."45 it also "interferes with a community's ability to form healthy connections among its members and to participate fully in the democratic process, contradicting the vital role of families in fostering children's moral development free from state control."46 The likelihood of CPS intervention is highest for families in neighborhoods that lack meaningful access to community assets associated with child and family wellbeing.
 By infusing state funds into these neighborhoods across New York State, the Child and Family Wellbeing Fund would help revitalize and empower communities that have persevered through historical and present underinvestment and over-intervention.